 I wrote my PhD thesis defending the analogy account against its critics.
 But then, when I returned to it in my postdoc, I noticed that the rule-account can also be defended.
 So, there is no context-independent answer to whether judges should reason with rules or whether they should reason analogically when they reason with precedents.
 Both ways can work, and either way the judge will have the same amount of discretion (I still think that the analogy approach has the unique advantage of directing attention both to reasons for following and reasons for distinguishing, but that is a whole big argument).
 I think this becomes easily visible if you approach reasoning by precedent with the point of view of an argumentation theorist.
 We tend to see reasoning as something that happens between people, not just in the head of one person.
 So, when you try to describe a form of reasoning, you have to ask yourself which perspective you are dealing with.
 There is at least that of an arguer who is reasoning to convince others, and that of an interlocutor, reasoning to evaluate arguments.
 Judges who reason with precedents usually evaluate whether and how the existence of the precedent impacts their case, which means that they are in the position of an interlocutor.
 If they reason with rules, they will try to find the rule in the precedent in order to evaluate whether it applies to their case.
 If the precedent does not readily offer a fully formulated rule, then they have to use some discretion to fill out the gaps.
 And if they reason analogically, they have to evaluate whether this precedent can count as legally relevantly similar to this case that they are deciding right now.
 Which means they have to see whether those factors that the precedent judge declared legally relevant in the precedent case are shared by the present case.
 Again, they have to use some discretion where the precedent is vague.
 But it is the same amount of discretion either way, just at different places in the reasoning process.
 The idea that reasoning by analogy would somehow make the judge much freer to do what she wants rests, I think, on a mistake.

 Still related to your work on precedent, it has been claimed that reasoning by analogy may not provide an adequate justification for judicial decisions.
-In forthcoming paper, you try to rebut this criticism by appealing to some considerations about the role of a judge.
+In a forthcoming paper, you try to rebut this criticism by appealing to some considerations about the role of the judge.
 Could you tell us what these considerations are and how they eliminate the worry?